Andorra (play): Themes

 The play was written fifteen years after the end of World War II and is more of a study of cultural prejudice than a specific reflection on the war.
 However, it concerns more than just prejudice: many of the characters have something to gain from Andri's being a Jew: the Teacher has been able to present himself as a Good Samaritan, the Soldier can get Barblin, the Carpenter can make money; even the Priest can demonstrate his Christian sympathy for the outsider.
 The motif of whitewashing, with which the play starts and ends, points to hypocrisy as a central theme.

 Another recurring theme is people's shoes, and how they represent the roles assigned to their wearers.
 This idea is likely to have been inspired by the phrase "to put oneself in someone else's shoes", which exists in German as in English.
 At the end of the play, Andri's shoes are left on the stage; Barblin asks the other characters not to touch them until he comes back, although Andri is dead.

+Production history

+In 1964, Andorra was translated and adapted for an English language audience by Michael Bullock and produced by the Royal National Theatre of Great Britain, directed by Lindsay Anderson.
+In 2001, a revival of the play was co-produced by the Young Vic Theatre and the Royal National Theatre Studio, directed by Gregory Thompson and performed at the Young Vic.